Training and events

 We offer a variety of development activities and workshops.

-If you are a Doctoral Researcher, you can register for training and events via the Doctoral College Development Portal – you will be able to login using your University username and password.
+If you are a Doctoral Researcher, you can register for training and events via the Doctoral College Development Portal – you will be able to login to a "student account" using your University username and password.

 If you are a member of research staff at the University you can also join Doctoral College training, but you will need to manually register for an "Research Staff" account via the Development Portal and wait for this to be approved.
 You will then be free to sign up to events as appropriate to you.

 You can access workshop resources, including online workshops and events, via our Learn site for Doctoral Researchers.

 Note: Training and events in London are now being opened to Loughborough-registered students on a case-by-case basis.
 If you wish to be able to view and attend Doctoral College events on the London campus then please email firstname.lastname@example.org with your reasons.

 Doctoral Researchers at Loughborough University and Loughborough University London are expected to engage in wider developmental activities beyond the focussed scope of their specific research topic.
 The ultimate goal of this is to create well-rounded, resilient and employable researchers who are able to adapt to shifting job market requirements.

 Doctoral Researcher developmental opportunities fall into several broad categories: